 Experience is an important handicapping factor that you need to take into account when analyzing any college football game.
 And as we have been emphasizing throughout the current subject matter, these factors are increased when dealing with teams on the road.

-A good example of this from last season was Oregon coach Chip Kelly discussing how his team benefits more (playing at home) than, the 2010 team and its senior-laden offensive line.
+A good example of this from the 2011 season was Oregon coach Chip Kelly discussing how his team benefits more (playing at home) than, the 2010 team and its senior-laden offensive line.
 “I think so,” Kelly said.
 “Obviously, we’ve played better at home than we have on the road.”

-Oregon was actually 5-1 on the road last year and 4-1-1 ATS, but Kelly made these comments earlier in the season and his point is well taken.
+Oregon was actually 5-1 on the road in 2011 and 4-1-1 ATS, but Kelly made these comments earlier in the season and his point is well taken.
 More experienced teams tend to play better on the road than less experienced teams.

-Stanford was a good example of this last season.
-The Cardinal had an experienced QB, OL, receivers and anywhere from 7 to 8 upperclassmen in the defensive starting lineup throughout the season.
+Stanford was also a good example of this from 2011.
+The Cardinal had an experienced QB (Andrew Luck), OL, receivers and anywhere from 7 to 8 upperclassmen in the defensive starting lineup throughout the season.
 They went 6-0 SU & ATS, covering double digit spreads on 4 occasions.

 We’ve pointed out some do’s and don’ts to consider when looking at road teams to wager on.
 I believe a good general rule to follow is to look to wager on good fundamental teams with few personnel issues, experienced players and coaches.
 A team should be really sound before you consider wagering on them on the road, especially if you are giving points.